 from tkinter import * root = Tk() for r in range(9): for c in range(9): Label(root , text = 'R%s/C%s'%(r,c), borderwidth = 1).grid(row = r , column = c , rowspan = 1 , columnspan = 1 , padx = 3 , pady = 3) root.mainloop()

-It organizes the widgets by placing them on a specific position as indicated by the developer.
+It organizes the widgets by placing them in a specific position, as the developer indicates.

 The possible options for place_options are the following:

 - bordermode: The possible values are inside and outside.
-The default being inside.
+The default is inside.

 - height, width: This indicates the height and weight in pixels.

 - relheight, relwidth: This indicates the height and width relative to the parent widget’s height and width.
 This is a floating-point number between 0.0 and 1.0

 - relx, rey: This indicates the offset of the child widget relative to the parent widget.
 It is a floating-point number between 0.0 and 1.0